 Goals

-Customer: Increase confidence and clarity, while decreasing completion time.
+Customer: Increase confidence and clarity, decrease completion time

-Business: Design a flexible, repurposable system that builds long-term efficiencies.
+Business: Design a flexible, reusable system that increases efficiency.

 Outline step dependencies